Exact Solutions and Quantum Defect Theory for van der Waals Potentials in Ultracold Molecular Systems: Abstract

 \section{Abstract}

-In a recent experiment [Matsuda et al, Science 370, 1324 (2020)], a quasi two-dimensional (2D), long-lived and strongly interacting diatomic polar molecular gas was successfully prepared via controllable electric field technique.
-Surprisingly, the effective repulsive and attractive Van der Waals interactions of two molecules would emerge when scanning the strength of the electric fields.
-Those results were also generalized to the three-dimensional (3D) case in a later experiment [J. Li et al, Nature Physics 17, 1144 (2021)].
-Motivated by these experiments, in this paper we provide the two-body exact solutions for the 2D and 3D Schr\"{o}dinger equation with isotropic Van der Waals potentials ($\pm1/r^{6}$).
-Furthermore, base on these exact solutions, we build the analytical quantum defect theory (QDT) for quasi-2D and 3D geometries, and then apply QDT to study the scattering properties and bound states of two ultracold polar molecules confined in quasi-2D and 3D geometries.
-Interestingly, we find that for the attractive (repulsive) Van der Waals potential cases, the two-body short range potential can be approximated by an square barrier with infinity height (square potential with finite depth) which yields the wide (narrow) and dense (dilute) resonances of the quantum defect parameter.
-For the quasi-2D attractive case, the scattering resonances of different partial waves can orderly happen which is featured by the phase jumps when varying the scattering energy.
-The analytical expansions in the low energy limit shows a consistent agreement to the numerical results.
+In this paper, we have provided exact two-body solutions to the 2D and 3D Schrödinger equations with isotropic van der Waals potentials of the form \(\pm 1/r^6\).
+Based on these solutions, we developed an analytical quantum defect theory (QDT) applicable to both quasi-2D and 3D geometries, and applied it to study the scattering properties and bound-state spectra of ultracold polar molecules confined in these geometries.
+Interestingly, we find that in the attractive (repulsive) van der Waals potential case, the short-range interaction can be effectively modeled by an infinite square barrier (finite square well), which leads to narrow and dense (broad and sparse) resonance structures in the quantum defect parameter.
+In the quasi-2D attractive case, shape resonances can appear in an ordered fashion across different partial waves, characterized by sharp phase jumps as the scattering energy is varied.
+Furthermore, the low-energy analytical expansions derived from QDT show excellent agreement with the exact numerical results, validating the accuracy and usefulness of our analytical approach in describing two-body physics governed by long-range van der Waals interactions.